kchodorow/bazel/site/blog/_posts/2017-03-21-design-of-skylark.md

 stored in `BUILD` files containing calls to the Python functions.
 But this solution was way too slow, and the bottleneck was Make.

-The project Blaze (later open-sourced as Bazel) was started in 2006.
+The project Bazel (later open-sourced as Bazel) was started in 2006.
 It used a simple parser to read the `BUILD` files (supporting only function calls, list comprehensions and variable assignments).
-When Blaze could not directly parse a `BUILD` file, it used a preprocessing step that ran the Python interpreter on the user `BUILD` file to generate a simplified `BUILD` file.
-The output was used by Blaze.
+When Bazel could not directly parse a `BUILD` file, it used a preprocessing step that ran the Python interpreter on the user `BUILD` file to generate a simplified `BUILD` file.
+The output was used by Bazel.

 This approach was simple and allowed developers to create their own macros.
 But again, this led to lots of problems in terms of maintenance, performance, and safety.
-It also made any kind of tooling more complicated, as Blaze was not able to parse the `BUILD` files itself.
+It also made any kind of tooling more complicated, as Bazel was not able to parse the `BUILD` files itself.

 In the current iteration of Bazel, we've made the system saner by removing the